Co-Evolving Latent Action World Models: Experiments

 Moreover, the performance gap between CoLA-World and the two-stage baseline becomes more pronounced when evaluated with real actions, particularly on the FVD metric.
 This reflects a fundamental distinction in how the LAM and world model interact under the two paradigms.
 The two-stage model, fine-tuned on a fixed GT-LAM distribution, becomes rigidly calibrated to this static representation.
 When faced with biased latent actions from an imperfect adapter, the world model struggles to interpret these out-of-distribution signals, leading to a substantial performance drop.
 By contrast, our world model co-evolves with a dynamically improving LAM, continually adapting to a smoothly changing latent action landscape.
 This process endows the world model with a more smooth and robust utilization of the latent action space, making it more resilient to the adapter's imperfections, correctly interpreting its biased outputs as functionally equivalent to the ground-truth signals.
 This intrinsic consistency allows CoLA-World to generalize effectively from ideal training signals to practical real-world control interfaces.

-Furthermore, the latent action space learned through joint training proves robust to the potential representation collapse observed in the two-stage approach during downstream adaptation (see \cref{subsec: adaptation codebook}).
-This robustness preserves diversity of the learned latent action space and validates its strong generalization performance in world model adaptation .
+Furthermore, the latent action space learned by joint training proves robust to the potential representation collapse observed in the two-stage approach during real-action adaptation (see \cref{subsec: adaptation codebook}).
+This robustness preserves the diversity of the learned latent action space and validates its strong generalization performance in downstream adaptation.